 Stateless.
 You make a request to http://socketo.me/docs/hello-world, what happens?
 Your browser opens up a socket port to 80 on socketo.me, sends an HTTP header request to the server (Apache/Nginx), it buffers that message and sends it to the server application.
-The server decides what to do with the request, fetches data, generates HTML and sends it back to the server (Apache/Nginx).
+The server application decides what to do with the request, fetches data, generates HTML and sends it back to the server (Apache/Nginx).
 It then adds the appropriate HTTP headers to the body, sends it back to the browser and closes the connection.

 Websites maintain a knowledge of who you are by cookies.
-Cookies are passed back and fourth for every request made to keep reminding the server "hey, I'm me, the same guy as last time".
+Cookies are passed back and forth for every request made to keep reminding the server "hey, I'm me, the same guy as last time".
 This, among other things, carries overhead and is open to security vulnerabilities (if not properly secured).